kraftl-UL/supML/README.md

 Therefore, we use the random forest to predict the original holdout set X_test.
 The predicted values can be found in the corresponding [repository](https://github.com/kraftl-UL/supML).

 This concludes our project and paper.
-We thank all reader who made it down here and wish a good remaining esemster.
+We thank all readers kept on reading until down here and wish a good remaining semester.